JasonAHendry/deutsch-lernen/verbs.md

 aufhören - to end

 Regular: True
-aufhören is a seperable verb.
+aufhören is a separable verb.

             | Person       | Singular | Plural |
             | ------------ | -------- | ------ |